December 17, 2024

-This series rose 3 points in November to 46 after gaining 2 points in both September and October.
-The November gain seems to reflect hope that the Trump administration will cut a lot of the red tape that has been impeding the housing industry.
+This series was unchanged in December at 46 after having risen 3 points in November and 2 points in both September and October.
+The recent gains seem to reflect hope that the Trump administration will cut a lot of the red tape that has been impeding the housing industry.
 Keep in mind that the breakeven point for this series is 50 so at 46 it is clear that builders are still being cautious They are bothered by mortgage rates that at 6.8% are still relatively high.
 They are also bothered by the inability to hire as many workers as they would like, by the relative scarcity of lots on which to build, and onerous local regulations.

-Traffic through the model homes rose 3 points in November to 32 after rising 2 points in both September and October.
+Traffic through the model homes fell 0.1 point in December to 31 after having risen 3 points in November and 2 points in both September and October.
 Traffic through model homes remains low as still high mortgage rates are reducing the number of interested buyers.

 .

-The homebuilders expectations index jumped 7 points in November to 64 after rising 4 points in both October and November.
+The homebuilders expectations index rose 3 points in December to 66 after having jumped 7 points in November and 4 points in both October and November.
 This is the highest level in 2 years and reflects a hope that the Trump administration will alleviate much of the regulatory environment that has been impeding growth in the housing industry.

 Mortgage rates are now hovering at the 6.8% mark which is relatively expensive.
 Both potential home buyers and builders expect them to decline further as 2025 progresses given the continuing slowdown in inflation and likely rate reductions by the Federal Reserve.